Octaves0911/SeeVid/README.md

 * Can be used as an tool for generating the insights of a video
 * Execution time and accuracy can be improved
 * more optimized similarity fucntions can be used for understanding the keywords better
+* It can be a platform where user can find much more specific content to meet their needs.

 # Contributors
 * [Aman Kumar Mallik](https://github.com/Octaves0911)